AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace.md

 ### Evidence Due To My Mental Illness Treatment Delay By My Parents

-### Evidence That Disproves The Severity Of Stigma

 #### First Diary Record Of Maladaptive Daydreaming During A-Levels

 * The diary name is Lily.